-Failure to fully depress the clutch pedal to the floor may cause increased shift efforts, prematurely wear transaxle components or damage the transaxle.
+Failure to fully depress the clutch pedal to the floor may cause increased shift efforts, prematurely wear transmission components or damage the transmission.

 Do not drive with your foot resting on the clutch pedal or use the clutch pedal to hold your vehicle at a standstill while waiting on a hill.
-These actions will reduce the life of the clutch.
+These actions will severely reduce the life of the clutch and could nullify a clutch warranty claim.